1. Skip to content

 US President Joe Biden recently approved one of Washington's largest-ever military aid packages for Taiwan, comprising $567 million (€517 million) worth of defense aid.

-China considers Taiwan to be its territory, which President Xi Jinping has vowed will one day be "reunited" with the mainland, by using force if necessary.
+China considers Taiwan to be its territory, which President Xi Jinping has vowed will one day be "reunited" with the mainland, by force if necessary.
 Beijing has been increasing pressure on the self-ruled island, for example, by demonstrating force with regular military exercises in the Taiwan Strait.

 Although it doesn't maintain official diplomatic relations with Taipei, the US is Taiwan's largest security benefactor.
 China considers any military support of Taiwan to be a provocation.